WW Recipe of the Day: Slow Cooker Turkey Green Chili Chowder

 Wow!
-This slow cooker turkey green chili chowder recipe is a real keeper.
+This turkey green chili chowder recipe is a real keeper.

 It’s creamy, delicious, light and nutritious.
 Healthy comfort food in a bowl.